neelkamath/crystal-skull/README.md

 `<GRADLE> -t build & <GRADLE> run`

 The server will be running at `localhost:8080`, and has automatic reload enabled (i.e., the server needn't be recompiled when the code has been updated).
+You can change the port by setting the `PORT` environment variable.

 #### Testing